LukeM94/B8IT150-CA/documentation.md

 ## Conclusion
 If I had more time to spend on the project there are a number of features I'd like to implement.
 One of these would be a payment function where customers of freelancers could pay their invoices.
 A payment system could be built from scratch however there are many considerations, especially around security.
 A more straightforward solution if I was to develop this would be to integrate a third-party service like Stripe or PayPal.

-Another learning experience was using Overleaf to write the documentation in LATEX.
+I began using Overleaf to write the documentation in LATEX.
 I hadn't used LATEX before and found that while it's an incredibly powerful tool, it's also complex and I did struggle with things like table formatting.
 I decided to switch to Markdown for the documentation.
 The added bonus of using Markdown was the ability to work on my docs directly in VS Code where I was already writing code.

+When deploying the application, I initially deployed to a Ubuntu VM running on Azure.
+I spent some time trying to remove the need to add the port to the URL when trying to open the site.
+Ultimately I switched and deployed using Azure App Service as it was more straightforward to integrate with GitHub and allows a more clean looking URL: [freelanceflow.azurewebsites.net]()

 ## References

+The below are libraries used as part of this project, along with their licence type, and a link to documentation used to help me in configuring them.

+* Flask used as the framework for the project [BSD-3-Clause Licence]: [https://flask.palletsprojects.com/en/2.3.x/](https://flask.palletsprojects.com/en/2.3.x/)
+* Flask Bcrypt used for password hashing [BSD Licence]: [https://flask-bcrypt.readthedocs.io/en/1.0.1/](https://flask-bcrypt.readthedocs.io/en/1.0.1/)
+* Flask Login used for user sessions and authentication [MIT Licence]: [https://flask-login.readthedocs.io/en/latest/](https://flask-login.readthedocs.io/en/latest/)
+* ReportLab used to create the PDF report of the current users jobs [BSD Licence]: [https://docs.reportlab.com/reportlab/userguide/ch1_intro/](https://docs.reportlab.com/reportlab/userguide/ch1_intro/)
+* DataTables used to add sorting to tables [MIT Licence]: [https://datatables.net/](https://datatables.net/)
+* SQLite used for storing data [No Licence Required]: [https://www.sqlite.org/index.html](https://www.sqlite.org/index.html)
+* FullCalendar used to display the jobs in a calendar view [MIT Licence]: [https://fullcalendar.io/](https://fullcalendar.io/)
+* This source was helpful in determing which datatypes to use in my SQLite DB: [https://www.sqlite.org/draft/datatype3.html](https://www.sqlite.org/draft/datatype3.html)
+* This Digital Ocean Tutorial Series was also helpful in connecting my project to SQLite and adding user authentication: [https://www.digitalocean.com/community/tutorial-series/how-to-create-web-sites-with-flask](https://www.digitalocean.com/community/tutorial-series/how-to-create-web-sites-with-flask)